vannguyengd/gooddata-ui/docs/18_dashboard_component.md

 * `isAccessorInitializedForDashboard(dashboard)` returns `true` if the accessor is available for a specific dashboard; otherwise, returns `false`.

 For more information, check the [example](https://gdui-examples.herokuapp.com/dashboard/accessor).

+If the default implementation of the `DashboardStoreAccessorRepository` class does not cover your specific scenario, you can use `DashboardStoreAccessor` to implement your own accessor repository.